Infusionsoft Sucks AND Keap Sucks? Dang!

 Salesforce is a great tool for larger companies with larger staffs and the budgets to run them.

-But they are expensive, confusing, and they don't offer the toolset small business owners need to automate their sales and marketing.
+But they are expensive and confusing, and they don't offer the toolset small business owners need to automate their sales and marketing.

 Everything is extra with Salesforce unless you're on their most expensive packages, which is why I say Salesforce sucks for small businesses way more than Infusionsoft sucks.

-Those who buy Keap CRM for their small business benefit when they are looking to:
+When you buy Keap CRM for your small business benefit if you are looking to: